Second Bank of the United States: In popular culture

-The Second Bank building was described by Charles Dickens in a chapter of his 1842 travelogue American Notes for General Circulation, Philadelphia, and its solitary prison: We reached the city, late that night.
+The Second Bank building was described by Charles Dickens in a chapter of his 1842 travelogue American Notes on Philadelphia and its solitary prison: We reached the city, late that night.
 Looking out of my chamber-window, before going to bed, I saw, on the opposite side of the way, a handsome building of white marble, which had a mournful ghost-like aspect, dreary to behold.
 I attributed this to the sombre influence of the night, and on rising in the morning looked out again, expecting to see its steps and portico thronged with groups of people passing in and out.
 The door was still tight shut, however; the same cold cheerless air prevailed: and the building looked as if the marble statue of Don Guzman could alone have any business to transact within its gloomy walls.
 I hastened to inquire its name and purpose, and then my surprise vanished.
 It was the Tomb of many fortunes; the Great Catacomb of investment; the memorable United States Bank.

 The stoppage of this bank, with all its ruinous consequences, had cast (as I was told on every side) a gloom on Philadelphia, under the depressing effect of which it yet laboured.
 It certainly did seem rather dull and out of spirits.